Skip to main content

 Examples

-1. Creating a Duplicate table with one key column as an auto-increment column:
+1. Creating a duplicate table with an auto-increment column as the key column.

 CREATE TABLE `demo`.`tbl` (